-Provide a Nutritious Snack
+Provide a Nutritious Snack for your child's Studio

-Please note that with increasing numbers of children allergic to nuts, LNS follows certain NO PEANUT and NO TREE NUT guidelines for snack in all classrooms and for lunches in the extended day programs.
+During Covid, parents provide snack for their child, rather than the traditional group snack.
+Please note that with increasing numbers of children allergic to nuts, LNS follows NO PEANUT and NO TREE NUT guidelines for snack in all classrooms and for lunches in the extended day programs.
 Tree nuts and peanuts hide in many foods and even a tiny amount of nut or peanut can cause an allergic child to go into anaphylactic shock (which is life-threatening).
 In that light, we have adopted the following guidelines for shopping and for baking at home.